Kyneburga, Kyneswide and Tibba

-Kyneburga, Kyneswide and Tibba were female members of the Mercian royal family in 7th century England who were venerated as saints.
+Kyneburga, Kyneswide and Tibba were female members of the royal family of Mercia in 7th-century England.
+They are venerated as saints.

 Kyneburga and Kyneswide

 Kyneburga (d. c.
 680) (also called Cyneburh in Old English); the name being also rendered as Kinborough and in occasional use as a Christian name) and Kyneswide (Cyneswitha) were sisters, the daughters of King Penda of Mercia (who remained true to Anglo-Saxon paganism).
 She was eldest daughter of Penda.
 Although her father was an opponent of Christianity, she and all her siblings converted.

 Bede wrote that Penda tolerated the preaching of Christianity in Mercia itself, despite his own beliefs: